Venkat4real/FriedNotes/README.md

 I follow a disciplined daily routine to keep this repository sharp and relevant:
 1.  **Grammar & Mechanics:** Continuous refinement of tone, clarity, and style.
-2.  **Code & Sample Updates:** Regular pushes to ensure all code snippets and API definitions are functional and up to date.
+2.  **Sample Updates:** Regular pushes to ensure all samples are up to date.
 3.  **Open Source Contributions:** Applying these documentation standards to wider community projects wherever possible.

 ---